kylefantastic/code-laborate/README.md

 #Code-laborate

 ##What is it?
 Code-laborate is an application written for and by coding bootcamp students.
-It allows organizations to register and login and post proposals for technical project.
+It allows organizations to register, login and post proposals for technical projects.
 Coding bootcamp students can login and register to browse projects and connect with the organization's projects.

 ##Technologies:
 * Ruby